“Vanity of vanities,” says the Preacher, “vanity of vanities!

 Vanity is the only currency of this present world; and vanity its only prize.
 “The whole world lies in the evil one,” and the fruits of his pride at work in those who follow in his path are the vain and meaningless acquisitions of chasing that dragon.
 The Devil himself has not attained what he set himself after, and he shall never acquire it.
 The calling of God upon His people is one of being perfect even as He is perfect – and this is only possible by the Spirit of Him who raised Jesus from the dead quickening us, we who have been crucified to the world and the world to us with Him.
 All but the preeminence of Christ Jesus in all things is as dust in the wind.
 All that is contrary to each of us living and moving and having our being in HIM is chaff to be burned.

 For this is a world in which the spiritual value of a thing is thought to be determined by its “earthly good.”
 But truly, it is the lack of outcry in our hearts against the vanity of the passing things of earth and of man’s self-aggrandizing agendas which keeps us from finding the only Worth.
 We must come to the very end of ourselves and find that HE is everything!
 As I have heard one sister say, “It is in the void that we find Him.”
 Men put great effort and sincere devotion into the plans and visions of what a committee decides God should bless; when it is only Christ the head, giving command to each member of HIS body, by which the whole can function and manifest the fullness of HIM.
-For the true body of Christ IS the fullness of HIM who fills all of its parts, as it is HE who is in them all; and Christ is greater than he who is in the world.
+For the true body of Christ IS the fullness of He who fills all of its parts, as it is HE who is in them all; and Christ is greater than he who is in the world.
 Only that which God Himself creates, sustains, and truly dwells in will abide the day of His coming.
-All else will fall and is already falling deep into the obscurity of this fading world, for the Holy Spirit carries along that which is begotten of Him; but His wind destroys the field which HE did not sow.
-Man’s own vision and earthly understanding cannot deliver him from the realm of this world of vanity and worthlessness.
+All else will fall and is already falling deep into the degeneracy and mad obscurity of this fading world; for the Holy Spirit carries along in His current that which is begotten of Him, but the firey wind of His fury destroys the field which He did not sow.
+Mankind’s own vision and earthly understanding cannot deliver them from the cycle of this world’s vanity and worthlessness.
 And where the people of God are themselves deceived in this, they also fare no better…

 For they sow the wind, and they will reap the whirlwind.
 He has no standing grain.
 The stalk will yield no head.
 If it does yield, strangers will swallow it up.